wp-plugins/flyzoo/readme.txt

 == Description ==

-Flyzoo is the amazing chat designed for communities, forums, shops, social networks, dating websites, online traders, radio stations... and all kind of websites looking to boost engagement!
+Flyzoo is the amazing chat for communities, forums, shops, social networks, dating websites, online traders, radio stations... and any kind of website looking to boost engagement!

 Add group and private chat features to your community, meet your customers and increase sales with live support chat.